SCOTT-HAMILTON/llvm-project/llvm/docs/CommandGuide/opt.rst

  :program:`opt` provides the ability to run any of LLVM's optimization or analysis passes in any order.
 The :option:`-help` option lists all the passes available.
-The order in which the options occur on the command line are the order in which they are executed (within pass constraints).
+The order in which the options occur on the command line is the order in which they are executed (within pass constraints).

 .. option:: -disable-inlining